TimoGuy/solanine_vulkan/etc/bokeh_pp_todo.md

         - [x] Debug view: fade towards red for the close CoC and green for the far CoC.
             > It's just a simple debug view you can enable by uncommenting the code in the postprocess.frag shader.

+- [ ] Insert it into the Aura focusing.